bradhowes/SynthInC/README.md

 The Swift code is fairly straightforward and it only uses stock iOS CoreAudio and AVFramework frameworks.

+NOTE: the code now uses and requires Xcode 8 / Swift 3.

 # Dependencies

 * [InAppSettingsKit](https://github.com/futuretap/InAppSettingsKit) -- old but dependable framework for